gillian-guide/gillian-guide.github.io/docs/en/optimization.md

         If you're don't fall under the list, you can not use DXVK. **This list only applies to Windows.**

-    !!! info "Installation"
+    <h3>Instructions</h3>

     1. Go to the [1.10.3 release of DXVK-async](https://github.com/Sporif/dxvk-async/releases/tag/1.10.3) and download the :material-zip-box:`dxvk-async-1.10.3.tar.gz` archive.
         - If you would prefer stutter instead of graphical issues when building shaders, use [official DXVK 1.10.3](https://github.com/doitsujin/dxvk/releases/tag/1.10.3) instead. **Both issues are temporary.**
     2. After downloading, open the archive and navigate to :material-folder: ==dxvk-async-1.10.3\\x32\\==
     3. Extract :fontawesome-solid-gears:`d3d9.dll` into the game folder.

 ??? question "Why not :fontawesome-solid-gears:`dxgi.dll` or other files in the folder?"
     The game uses the Direct3D 9 graphics API.
 The other dll's are for Direct3D 10 and Direct3D 11.